A Framework for Creating an IoT Go-to-Market Strategy

 - Where and how do we capture the value in the value chain?

-- How can delivering on this strategy create a step change in the value of my business (e.g., by delivering a product-as-a-service experience)?
+- How can delivering on this strategy create a step change in the value of my business (e.g., by delivering a hardware-as-a-service experience)?

 Traditional GTM vs. IoT GTM: Two Distinct Differences